EVENTS & PROGRAMS

 Bulb Sale & Garlic Planting Party

-Christmas Tree Sale
+Winter Festival & Christmas Tree Sale

-Join us for the 29th annual Dinner Under the Stars on Tuesday, September 9th, 2025 from 5:30 PM to 9:00 PM.
+Dinner Under the Stars will be held on Tuesday, September 22, 2026 against the backdrop of the Capitol Columns.
 Join leaders across agriculture, conservation, and policy sectors for an unforgettable evening of connection and impact at the U.S. National Arboretum.
-Set against the backdrop of the Capitol Columns, this open-air event features cocktails, a tented dinner, and opportunities to engage with key figures from industry, Capitol Hill, and the Administration.
+This open-air event features cocktails, a tented dinner, and opportunities to engage with key figures from industry, Capitol Hill, and the Administration.

 VIRTUAL EVENTS

 In our Digging In virtual event series, we host experts to discuss exciting topics pertaining to the National Arboretum’s mission.
-As a FONA member, you can attend the events live and dig in with the experts.

 Enduring Legacy of CCC Co.
 1360